Quick Start¶

 Install official WordPress agent-skills for specialized WordPress development:

-What you get: - 13 WordPress-specific skills - Gutenberg block development - REST API expertise - WP-CLI automation - Performance optimization - Theme.json and block themes - Plugin architecture guidance
+What you get: - WordPress-specific skills from the core WordPress team - Gutenberg block development - REST API expertise - WP-CLI automation - Performance optimization - Theme.json and block themes - Plugin architecture guidance

 Learn more: WordPress Skills Guide